-Revised [COA(Sec) / (Pri) - s.58(a)-(b); COA(Sp) - s.64(a)-(b)]

-- (a) All staff employed under the Salaries Grant in accordance with the approved staff establishment and pay scale should retire at the age of sixty except that: - (i) the principal and teachers shall retire at the end of the school year in which they reach the age of sixty; - (ii) laboratory technicians and specialist staff, subject to the approval of the IMC, may be allowed to retire at the end of the school year in which they reach the age of sixty. - Under exceptional circumstances, the Permanent (b) Secretary may, on the recommendation of the Incorporated Management Committee and subject to full justifications and the submission of a satisfactory medical certificate, permit the anv teacher. specialist principal. staff and laboratory technician to continue in service for a period of not more than one school year after the end of that in which he reaches the age of sixty, and for further periods, each of which is not more than one school year, up to the end of the school year in which he reaches the age of sixty-five. maximum aggregate period for which permission may be given should be five consecutive school years.
+Revised [COA(Sec) - s.58(a)-(b); COA(Pri) - s.59(a)-(b); COA(Sp) - s.63(a)-(b)] (a) All staff employed under the Salaries Grant in accordance with the approved staff establishment and pay scale should retire at the age of sixty except that:

+the principal and teachers shall retire at the end of the school year in which they reach the age of sixty;

+- (ii) laboratory technicians, specialist staff and school executive officers, subject to the approval of the IMC, may be allowed to retire at the end of the school year in which they reach the age of sixty.

+(updated on 1 September 2019) - (b) Under exceptional circumstances, the Permanent Secretary may, on the recommendation of the Incorporated Management Committee and subject to full justifications and the submission of a satisfactory medical certificate, permit the principal, any teacher, specialist staff, laboratory technician and school executive officer to continue in service for a period of not more than one school year after the end of that in which he reaches the age of sixty, and for further periods, each of which is not more than one school year, up to the end of the school year in which he reaches the age of sixty-five.
+The maximum aggregate period for which permission may be given should be five consecutive school years.